iotaledger/goshimmer/docOps/docs/tutorials/wallet_library.md

 The only mandatory flag is `-id`, as it specifies which NFT ID (address) to scan for funds.

-In the following example, a sender has sent token to our NFT `f1BW8jcdDn3staviCVbVz54NqVwsshb5gpNLqY6Rrgrg` with a normal `send-funds` command:
+In the following example, a sender will send tokens to your NFT `f1BW8jcdDn3staviCVbVz54NqVwsshb5gpNLqY6Rrgrg` with a normal `send-funds` command:

 ```bash
 ./senders-wallet send-funds -amount 1000000 -dest-addr f1BW8jcdDn3staviCVbVz54NqVwsshb5gpNLqY6Rrgrg